Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2024-12-02-security-connected-objects.md

 78 d8 f3 74 04 7b fb 13 49 d2 f7 a8 65 36 a3 01 39 cc
 [Test Task] Decrypted Message: Hello World
 ```
+In the demonstration above we can clearly see the entropy implemented by the IV, while the clear message is identical, the encrypted output is absolutely different.
+This mechanism effectively prevents replay attacks.